 If you are not familiar with how to add end screen to YouTube videos, we have an article on this topic, and you can learn a lot of useful tricks.
 Meanwhile, take a look at the end screen of the video for Tiny Dancer by Elton John: The end screen holds a CTA button on the left and on the right another of his videos and a link to a topic related playlist.

-As we noted above, it is good to create playlists, as people like to have things served up to them, and not to go and search for things by themselves.
+As we noted above, it is good to create video playlists, as people like to have things served up to them, and not to go and search for things by themselves.
 This plays good for you, as you can bank on this by doing the hard work in preparing a playlist of your videos and then offering it to your viewers.
 They will be more tempted to subscribe to your channel and become faithful fans when they know they can rely on you for good entertainment (or education).

 You can arrange your videos or videos from other YouTube creators with whom you cooperate with, and you can do this in one of two ways: one by topics and another by the outcome.
 The playlist by topic is straightforward – people get to see videos on the same topic.
 But the playlist by outcome is a newer concept and is one where all the videos on it are related to the same outcome in mind.
 It gives your viewers a much bigger incentive to watch and subscribe, which is your end goal.

 People like to feel appreciated, and you can show your appreciation and gratitude by answering comments and other types of interactions.
-It also includes interacting with your viewers on your community tab, sharing more in-depth thoughts, and directly communicating with your fans.
+It also includes interacting and engaging with your viewers on your community tab, sharing more in-depth thoughts, and directly communicating with your fans.

 So, clearly, you should make an effort and reply to as many comments as possible, as there is a strong relation between replying to comments and the number of subscribers, according to YouTube.